bioinf/Sibelia/USAGE.md

 Directory for output files
 --------------------------
 Default directory = "."
-You can change this by setting cmd paramter:
+You can change this by setting cmd parameter:

 	-o <dir name> or --outdir <dir name>